 Eligible employees have a STI opportunity.
-For the CEO, the maximum target bonus opportunity is 100% (2021: 100%) of the base remuneration package with half of the calculated entitlement deferred into shares for one year.
+For the CEO, the target bonus opportunity is 75% of the remuneration package with 50% of the calculated entitlement deferred into shares.
+The Board amended the STI Plan in FY23 to determine STI Awards based on a percentage of target.
+Prior to FY23, STI Awards were calculated as a percentage of maximum only